jentery/mdia200v3/index.md

 *Portfolio*: You'll conclude MDIA 200 by producing a portfolio that documents what you learned in this course, reflects on that learning, and communicates its significance to someone in particular (e.g., a professor, student, friend, or family member).

 *Brightspace*: Please use Brightspace to submit all your work this term.
 You do not need to purchase any software to use Brightspace, but you will need your UVic NetLink ID, access to the internet, and a computer.
 I cannot accept assignments by email.
-Thank you for understanding.

 *Feedback*: I will provide brief and focused feedback on worksheets according to their grading rubrics.
 Please email me or schedule an appointment (F2F or Zoom) to discuss my feedback.
-I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.
+Again, I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.
 Thanks in advance for your patience.

 *Workshop*: Worksheet 4 will ask you to register for a workshop in UVic Libraries, attend it, and document what you did and learned.
 I will circulate a signup sheet for the workshops in September.